jebucaro/website-jonathanbucaro/content/about/index.md

 In recent years, I have expanded my experience by collaborating with companies in other sectors, including multinational food corporations and the fintech industry.
 This has allowed me to adapt to new challenges, integrating solutions in cloud-oriented environments and applying my expertise across different industries.

-Currently, I work as a contractor at Cognits as a Full Stack Engineer.
-My work focuses on developing services in C# with .NET, as well as APIs and microservices built with Java (Spring Boot) and TypeScript, all deployed on AWS.
-I have recently participated in fintech process audits and the implementation of cloud-based solutions.
+I worked as a Full Stack Engineer contractor at Cognits for two years, specializing in developing services with C# and .NET, while building APIs and microservices using Java (Spring Boot) and TypeScript.
+All applications were deployed on AWS.
+Recently, I contributed to fintech process audits and cloud-based solution implementations.

 <div class="gallery-box">
   <div class="gallery">